Pensacola, Florida: Education

-The main campus of Pensacola State College is in the City of Pensacola.
+The main campus of Pensacola State College is in Pensacola.
 The University of West Florida (UWF) operates a campus in downtown Pensacola.
 Its main campus, located north of the city, has the largest library in the region, the John C. Pace Library.
 UWF is the largest post-secondary institution in the area.
+Brent lane is home to the college grounds of Pensacola Christian College, a 149-acre campus.

 Public primary and secondary schools in Pensacola are administered by the Escambia County School District.
-The district operates two high schools (Booker T. Washington and Pensacola) within the City of Pensacola.
+The district operates two high schools (Booker T. Washington and Pensacola) within Pensacola.
 District-run high schools near the city include Escambia, J. M. Tate, and Pine Forest.
 Other public schools in the city include A.K.
 Suter Elementary, Cordova Park Elementary, J.H.
 Workman Middle, N.B.
 Cook Elementary, O.J.
 Semmes Elementary, and Scenic Heights Elementary.
 The district also operates one magnet high school (West Florida High School of Advanced Technology) near the city.

 Several private schools operate within or near the city: East Hill Academy, East Hill Christian School, Episcopal Day School of Christ Church, Pensacola Catholic High School, Pensacola Christian Academy, Sacred Heart Cathedral School, Saint John the Evangelist Catholic School, Saint Paul Catholic School, Little Flower Catholic School, and Seville Bayside Montessori.
 The campus of Pensacola Christian College is near the city.

 Media

 The largest daily newspaper in the area is the Pensacola News Journal, with offices on Romana Street in downtown; the News Journal is owned by the Gannett Company.
 There is an alternative weekly newspaper, Inweekly.

-Pensacola is home to WEAR-TV, which is a dual affiliate of ABC and NBC for Pensacola, Navarre, Fort Walton Beach, and Mobile, Alabama, and WSRE-TV, the local PBS member station, which is operated by Pensacola State College.
-Other television stations in the market include WALA-TV, the Fox affiliate; WKRG, the CBS affiliate; and WPMI, a de facto owned-and-operated station of the Roar network, which are all located in Mobile.
+Pensacola is home to WEAR-TV, which is a dual affiliate of ABC and NBC for Pensacola, Navarre, Fort Walton Beach, and Mobile, Alabama, and WSRE-TV, an educational independent station, which is operated by Pensacola State College.
+Other television stations in the market include WALA-TV, the Fox affiliate; WKRG, the CBS affiliate; WPMI, a Roar affiliate; and PBS member station WEIQ, which are all located in Mobile.
 Cable service in the city is provided by Cox Communications and AT&T U-Verse.
 WUWF is the area's NPR member station and is based at the University of West Florida.
 WPCS (FM) is broadcast from the Pensacola Christian College campus, where the nationwide Rejoice Radio Network maintains its studio.

 Pensacola Magazine, the city's monthly glossy magazine, and Northwest Florida's Business Climate, the only business magazine devoted to the region, are published locally.
 The News Journal also publishes Home & Garden Weekly magazine as well as the monthly Bella, devoted to women.